raspberrypi/libcamera/Documentation/guides/pipeline-handler.rst

 initialization phase, as explained in the `Registering controls and properties`_ section.

-Implement a ``processControls`` method above the ``queueRequestDevice`` method to loop through the control list received with each request, and inspect the control values.
+Implement a ``processControls`` function above the ``queueRequestDevice`` function to loop through the control list received with each request, and inspect the control values.
 Controls may need to be converted between the libcamera control range definitions and their corresponding values on the device before being set.

 .. code-block:: cpp